sahanes/dockertize-langgraph-research-rabbit/README.md

     find /usr/local/bin -name "langgraph*"  # Debug: find the executable```

 Purpose:
--Ensures the langgraph-cli is available globally in the container.
+-  Ensures the langgraph-cli is available globally in the container.
--Allows debugging to verify the CLI installation and path.
+-  Allows debugging to verify the CLI installation and path.

 - Command to Use the Startup Script: Ensured the container runs the start.sh script as the main entry point:
 ```bash